SpaceX swapping out a pair of rocket engines weeks ahead of next astronaut launch

 SpaceX’s rockets will only fly, he said, “when we know the engines are running and running well.”

 The mission on Nov.
 14 would be the second time SpaceX has flown humans.
 The first launch, in May, was a test flight that propelled two NASA astronauts, Bob Behnken and Doug Hurley, for a two-month stay on the space station.
-That flight was deemed a success, allowing SpaceX to proceed with a flight of a full contingent of four — NASA astronauts Mike Hopkins, Shannon Walker and Victor Glover as well as Japanese astronaut Soichi Noguchi.
+That flight was deemed a success, allowing SpaceX to proceed with a flight of a full contingent of four — NASA astronauts Mike Hopkins, Shannon Walker and Victor Glover, as well as Japanese astronaut Soichi Noguchi.

 Since the test flight, though, SpaceX has said it noticed a bit more erosion on the heat shield in a couple of isolated areas.
 Speaking in September, Koenigsmann said there “was nothing to be concerned with all times.
 The astronauts were safe, and the vehicle was working perfectly.”
 The heat shield is a vital component of the spacecraft that protects the crew as they plunge through the atmosphere, creating temperatures that can reach as high as 3,500 degrees Fahrenheit.